elenasacristan/treebooks/README.md

 The user can add/remove the book that he/she wants to the list of favourites by clicking the heart icon on the pages all_books.html and detail.html.

-Then the user can see all the favourites books if he clicks on "See your favourites" on the user profile page.
+Then the user can see all the favourites books if he clicks on "Your favourites" on the user profile page.

 ### Search app